MindCookin/npm-for-all-tutorial/README.md

 # Scripts

-This is a really basic use of scripts inside npm.
+This is a really basic use of scripts inside npm, but it shows its great capabilities.

+You can run `npm start`, `npm test` and `npm lint`.

 It shows up the versatility that scripts enable in project building.